mcserversoft/documentation/docs/basic/create-server/create-forge-server.md

 You can now delete the forge installer file.

-## Migrate the server to MCSS {#-migrate-the-server-to-mcss}
+## Import the server in MCSS {#-migrate-the-server-to-mcss}

-Now, open MCSS and go to "File > migrate server".
-A new windows will open.
-Inside it, choose a name for you server and a folder name (that will be stored to `mcss/servers/<folder_name>`.
-Choose the amount of RAM that will be allocated to the server, in MB (it's recommended to have at least 4GB, or 4096MB, for a Forge server).<br/>
+Now, open MCSS and go to "File > Import server".
+A new window will open, select Forge server.
+Then in the left pane, drop your server's jar, for Forge it's `forge-<version>.jar`
-In "server type" choose Forge.
-Finally, select the executable jar file of the server : it's the `forge-<minecraft_version>-<forge_version>.jar` file of the server you created in the steps above and click "Migrate".
-Do not change the Startup Line, or MCSS will break and your server won't work properly.<br/>
+Then, choose a name for you server and a folder name (the server will be stored in `mcss/servers/<folder_name>`).
+Choose the amount of RAM that will be allocated to the server in MB (it's recommended to have at least 4GB, or 4096MB, for a Forge server), and click on Import Server.<br/>
 All the server files are copied to the /servers folder of MCSS and your server will appear in the servers list. <br/>

 You can also delete the temporary folder where you installed Forge, it is now useless since all the files have been copied to the /servers folder of the app.